 Located 44 km from Sitia, via the Sitias-Palekastrou-Vai road, it takes about an hour from Sitia to arrive at this archaeological site.

-The settlement was built around 1900 BC, the ruins mostly date from the Neopalatial period.
+The settlement was built around 1900 BC, and the ruins mostly date from the Neopalatial period.

 CURIOUS FACT: The area is populated by wells with fresh water, the ones inside the palace are home to different turtles which children love to spot when they visit!